Workshops

-This 8-week training for mindfulness teachers explores how mindfulness and the arts can come together to deepen practice, foster emotional resilience, and support mental health.
+This skills and competencies programme for mindfulness teachers explores how mindfulness and the arts can come together to deepen practice, foster emotional resilience, and support mental health.
 Whether in museums, galleries, healthcare settings or community spaces, mindful art engagement can help us connect more fully – to ourselves, to others, and to the present moment.

 “Mindfully engaging with art can help us cultivate a beginner’s mind, enhance our sensory awareness, build the courage to face difficulties, and foster appreciation and joyfulness.
 In art we encounter life at its fullest.“